 - Programming devices with a bitstream generated for a different silicon revision is not supported, and might not function correctly, and could cause device damage. - For example, the XCKU115 device comes in -es1 and a later -es2 silicon version as well as a production silicon version.
-These -es1 or -es2 silicon version suffixes appear in the part selector when you select an FPGA for a Vivado IDE project.
-The production version has no suffix. - Do not program a device with a bitstream created for a different version of the silicon.
+These -es1 or -es2 silicon version suffixes appear in the part selector when you select an FPGA or ACAP for a Vivado IDE project.
+The production version has no suffix. - Do not program a device with a bitstream or device image created for a different version of the silicon.
 For example, do not program a bitstream created for -es1 silicon into -es2 silicon or program a bitstream created for -es2 silicon into -es1 silicon.
 Either of these causes the error message shown in the following figure to appear.

-Figure 10: Bitstream and Silicon Version Incompatibility
+Figure 11: Device Image and Silicon Version Incompatibility

-Attempting to Program Configuration Memory Attached to an FPGA Device.
+Attempting to Program Configuration Memory Attached to an FPGA Device